 Far Flung is on the river just about every day of the year - as we have been for over 30 years.
 We're just not seeing the "violence" portrayed in the movies and news.
 Could it happen?
 Sure, but our trips have not experienced any contact with individuals who might be aggressive or confrontational.
 We might argue that you're more likely to see daily violence in a big city somewhere.

 Law enforcement in this area is top drawer and vigilant.
 Keep in mind that since we have two large public parks - Big Bend National Park and Big Bend State Park - our community is protected by Park Rangers, Border Patrol, Brewster County Sheriff's officers and Homeland Security- just to name a few.
 Senior officials of the Border Patrol have indicated to us that they see most of the "violence" in urban settings and not in rural, remote locations like Big Bend.

-As one of two paramedics in the area who respond to almost every medical call in a 3000 square mile area, I have not seen one incident of violence related to drug trafficking or other gang related violence.
+As the Fire Chief and one of three paramedics who respond to almost every medical call in a 3000 square mile area, I have not seen one incident of violence related to drug trafficking or other gang related violence.
 In fact, we recently (and sadly) responded one evening to a knife fight - it was two tourists from the Houston area arguing over something.

 Our friends, family and employees continue to live and work in Big Bend and to this day we have about $150,000 worth of equipment under NO lock and key.
 We have never had one attempt at theft in the many years we have lived here.
 Should one decide to become a thief, there are few roads out of here and radio traffic can outrun even the fastest of criminals.

 Does drug trafficking exist?
 We would be fools to think otherwise.
 However, it would be insane for traffickers - who want to move their product to area with lots of buyers - to call attention to themselves.
 Particularly, in a very visible tourism environment.